In this first chapter we will go through what makes Ember.js great and why you would want to use it for your next big web project.

 If you're an experienced web developer, you probably know that there are tons of other frameworks to choose between already, notably Backbone.js, Angular.js and React.js.
 Why would you want to choose Ember instead of these?

-- Your website requires that the initial page load is blazing fast.
-As your Ember apps get bigger, you will have to sacrifice some initial loading time in order to have a faster and more interactive experience once everything is loaded.
-(There are ongoing efforts to fix this with FastBoot)
+Your website requires that the initial page load is blazing fast.
+As your Ember apps get bigger, you will currently have to sacrifice some initial loading time in order to have a faster and more interactive experience once everything is loaded (although this is constantly being improved thanks to addons like Ember FastBoot and Ember Engines)